 At Haulover Park, lifeguards monitor the surf-style beach up to 100 yards offshore.
 Haulover Park lifeguards can and at times do respond to emergency situations in Haulover Cut and continue to assist the Sunny Isles Ocean Rescue agency that patrols up to approximately four miles of Sunny Isles Beach located north of Haulover.
 Numerous rescues and CPR / artificial resuscitations including body recoveries have been made by Ocean Rescue lifeguards in these areas.

 Our moral, ethical and professional beliefs and obligations necessitate us to respond to these potentially hazardous and unprotected areas if the need arises.

 Miami-Dade County Ocean Rescue Bureau boasts 30 elevated and mostly enclosed lifeguard towers spaced approximately 150 yards apart and operational headquarters buildings, one for each beach.
 There are plans for new headquarter buildings at both beaches.

-Staff includes 1 Ocean Rescue Bureau OIC, 2 Beach Safety Managers (Captains), 7 Lieutenants, 31 full-time lifeguards, up to 60+ part-time lifeguards and 4 Communication Support Specialists totaling approximately 100 employees.Back to Top Page Last Edited: Mon Nov 25, 2013 10:30:08 AM
+Staff includes one Ocean Rescue Bureau, two Beach Safety Managers (Captains), seven Lieutenants, 27 full-time lifeguards, up to 60+ part-time lifeguards and four Communication Support Specialists and a full-time Maintenance Repairer totaling approximately 100 employees.Back to Top Page Last Edited: Thu Feb 8, 2018 10:38:03 AM

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.